ScottLogic/blog/_posts/2024-10-29-An-introduction-Into-Karate-Test-Automation.markdown

 ~~~

 This is great for running through a bulk set of tests where we don't necessarily know some vital inputs before
 execution.
+There's a few others ways to do something similar in Karate, but another benefit of Dynamic Scenario Outlines
+is that Karate will still respect any parallel execution configuration, meaning we can run this across `x` threads with
+no extra config outside of the parallel runner configuration.

 # Conclusion
 The aim of this blog post was just to show some features of the Karate Test Framework that make API (and UI!) testing
 really easy, readable and accessible.
 Perhaps paving the way for a follow-up where we can dive deeper into other
 features of the framework.

 ***

 ## Resources

 The Documentation for Karate is really solid, with lots of examples and good explanations of each bit of functionality.